 How to play

 Getting started on Deal or No Deal Bingo couldn’t be easier.
-Just decide how many tickets you want, confirm your purchase, and you’re good to go.
+After registering at Mecca Bingo just decide how many tickets you want, confirm your purchase, and you’re good to go.
 Each ticket for this 90-ball game has three rows with nine columns.
 On each row, there are five numbers, meaning a total of 15 numbers on every ticket.

 At the same time, each game in Deal or No Deal Bingo has a minimum guaranteed jackpot.
 You’ll find out the final prizes only after a game kicks off, and these will depend on how many tickets have been bought.
 So by buying more tickets, you’re effectively helping to increase the size of the jackpot!